Last updated on

 Arguably, some of these seem more necessary than others.
 All of them, however, do their part in shaping our daily experiences.

-Long distance chats with friends, family and colleagues are easier than ever.
+Long distance chats with friends, family and colleagues are easier than ever since there are so many options and mobile internet deals to choose from.

 The world sure feels smaller in 2019.